-Yes, Botox injections can be used to achieve facial muscle symmetry.
+Yes, Botox injections for TMJ can be used to achieve facial muscle symmetry.
 But here’s the important thing to know.
 It must be injected with a protocol that will selectively reduce the muscle bulk.
 Both the location and volume of Botox used must be carefully planned to achieve the result desired.

 Don’t go forward until you find a practitioner who is highly trained and experienced in this type of treatment.